pupilfirst/wd301-scripts/handling-advanced-ui-events/add-drag-drop-capability/README.md

 );
 ```

 Next, we have to make each task item draggable.
-Switch to `Task.tsx`.
+Let's open `Task.tsx` in VS Code.

 To make an element draggable, we will have to wrap it within `Draggable` component from `react-beautiful-dnd` package.

 Let's import it first.
+Add the following to `Task.tsx`.

 ```tsx
 import { Draggable } from "react-beautiful-dnd";
 ```

-Now, let's wrap our `Container` component within `Draggable`.
+Now, let's wrap our `Container` component in `Task.tsx` within `Draggable`.
 Similar to `Droppable`, `Draggable` also expects a function as it's child.
 We will also have to pass, `provided.innerRef` to the `Task` component.

 ```tsx
 const Container = (